FAQ

 To improve traceability, we are currently working on extended logging, especially regarding logs, user actions, and technical errors.

-The community version of CIB seven is published under the Apache 2.0 license and can also be used free of charge in commercial software solutions.
+is published under the Apache 2.0 license and can also be used free of charge in commercial software solutions.
 This applies without restriction to the core functions of the platform.

 CIB also offers flexible license models, for example: